oracle/terraform-provider-oci/website/docs/r/database_db_system.html.markdown

 * `time_created` - The date and time the DB system was created.
 * `time_zone` - The time zone of the DB system.
 For details, see [DB System Time Zones](https://docs.cloud.oracle.com/iaas/Content/Database/References/timezones.htm).
 * `version` - The Oracle Database version of the DB system.
+* `vip_ids` - The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the virtual IPv4 (VIP) addresses associated with the DB system.
+The Cluster Ready Services (CRS) creates and maintains one VIPv4 address for each node in the DB system to enable failover.
+If one node fails, the VIPv4 is reassigned to another active node in the cluster.

+	**Note:** For a single-node DB system, this list is empty.
-* `vip_ids` - The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the virtual IP (VIP) addresses associated with the DB system.
-The Cluster Ready Services (CRS) creates and maintains one VIP address for each node in the DB system to enable failover.
+* `vipv6ids` - The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the virtual IPv6 (VIP) addresses associated with the DB system.
+The Cluster Ready Services (CRS) creates and maintains one VIP IpV6 address for each node in the DB system to enable failover.
 If one node fails, the VIP is reassigned to another active node in the cluster.

 	**Note:** For a single-node DB system, this list is empty.
 * `zone_id` - The OCID of the zone the DB system is associated with.